dojo/docs/dojo/query.rst

   <script data-dojo-config="selectorEngine='css2.1'" src="dojo/dojo.js">
   </script>

-You can also specify the selector engine level you are dependent on for each of your module.
+You can also specify the selector engine level you are dependent on for each of your modules.
 This is done by indicating the CSS selector engine level after ! in the dojo/query module id.
 For example, if your module needed to do a CSS3 level query, you could write:

 .. js ::